whoisfrankyang/DXF2CAD/README.md

 # DXF2CAD
 An AI-powered end-to-end pipeline for converting 2D blueprints in DXF format to 3D CAD models in STEP format using parametric sequence modeling.

+An example of DXF to CAD where I input a DXF file and the pipeline outputs a STEP file:
 ![Example of DXF-to-CAD](README_DXF2CAD_demo.png)

-An example of DXF to CAD where I input a DXF file and the pipeline outputs a STEP file.
+The inference flowmap:
 ![Inference flowmap](README_inference_flowmap.png)

-The inference flowmap
+The training and data preparation flowmap:
 ![Training flowmap](README_training_flowmap.png)
-The training and data preparation flowmap